iamyajat/HypeLinks-API/README.md

 To get a local copy up and running follow these simple steps.

 ### Prerequisites
-Python 3.8.9 and the latest version of pip.
+- Python 3.8.9 and the latest version of pip.
+- Download the weights for the model from [here](https://www.dropbox.com/s/faqqelakxy1move/weights3.h5?dl=0) and put them in as [./models/weights/weights3.h5](https://github.com/iamyajat/smart-bookmark-api/tree/master/models/weights)
 ### Installation

 1. Clone the repo